 My daughter, who is even more of a ‘Google Rani’ (her name for me!) than I am, had come armed with a long list of places to eat in Kochi.
 The restaurants at the ‘Boatyard’, however, trumped all those from her list that we did end up trying.

-History – the fine dining restaurant on the third floor – specialises in authentic Anglo Asian food, its menu drawing inspiration from the cuisines of some thirty odd communities that constituted the melting pot that was Colonial Cochin.
-Anglo Indian cutlets (we tried the duck) and First Class Railway Mutton Curry, Arabian Samak Bil Harder Asfu (grilled fish), Syrian Christian fish Moilee (a curied stew with coconut milk), Portuguese Vindaloo and Dutch pudding were some of the highlights.
+History -the fine dining restaurant on the third floor – specialises in authentic Anglo Asian food.
+It’s menu drawing inspiration from the cuisines of some thirty odd communities that constituted the melting pot that was Colonial Cochin.
+Anglo Indian cutlets (we tried the duck) and First Class Railway Mutton Curry, Arabian Samak Bil Harder Asfu (grilled fish), Syrian Christian fish Moilee (a curried stew with coconut milk), Portuguese Vindaloo and Dutch Pudding were some of the highlights.
 Cooled down in this instance with spiced ice cream.

 But it is the ambience of the open air rooftop Terrace Grill, with its exquisite seafood ‘experiences’, paired with a chilled crisp white and served to the background score of fog horns, that won us over completely.
 We vowed not to wait for milestones to celebrate more such birthdays.

-Disclaimer: Our two night stay was generously discounted by CGH Earth.
+Disclaimer: Our two night stay was sponsored by CGH Earth.

 *Mr. Brunton is sadly missing from that hall of fame for want of an authenticated portrait.